 - You must ensure that you have prior permission from the landowner or occupier to access and collect seed from their land.
 It is important that landowners are aware of, and agree with, the potential uses of seed conserved in the MSB.
-Please ensure that they are supplied with a copy of the Landowner Consent & Information sheet (Annex 2), that consent is granted and the landowner is encouraged to complete and sign the sheet.
+Please ensure that a copy of the consent & information sheet (Annex 2) is supplied to the landowner, that consent is granted and ideally the landowner will complete and sign the sheet.
 Seed collectors should sign the field data sheet (Annex 1) to confirm the collection has been made legally and with the appropriate permissions. - Collection from taxa included in Schedule 8 of the Wildlife and Countryside Act, 19811 (listed in Annex 3) requires a licence from the relevant statutory conservation agency.
 Please contact the UK Collections Coordinator at the MSB for advice2 - Collecting within Sites of Special Scientific Interest (England, Scotland, Wales) or Areas of Special Scientific Interest (Northern Ireland) require approval from the relevant statutory conservation agency.
-Although RBG Kew has general assent letters permitting seed collection from these areas under certain conditions for England, Wales and Scotland, landowner permission and liaison with agency manager(s) remains a requirement.
-Please contact the UK Collections Coordinator for advice and a copy of relevant assent letter. - If a collection is planned within a European protected site (SAC, SPA, or RAMSAR), please advise the MSB project staff as soon as possible and at least a month before the collection is planned.
+Landowner permission and liaison with agency manager(s) is a requirement.
+Please contact the UK Collections Coordinator for advice. - If a collection is planned within a European or internationally protected site (SAC, SPA, or RAMSAR), please advise the MSB project staff as soon as possible and at least a month before the collection is planned.
 MSB staff will screen the activity to define whether it is likely to have a significant effect on the site's conservation objectives.
-If a risk is identified a Habitat Regulations Assessment will need to be completed by MSB staff.
+If a risk is identified a full Habitat Regulations Assessment will be completed by MSB staff.
 Further information is at Habitats regulations assessments: protecting a European site GOV.UK (www.gov.uk) where you will find links to designated site details.